Policy for collecting children from school 2022

 Parents will be informed of the policy in a letter at the start of term.

-This policy will be reviewed in 2021 by the Governing Body of Ingleton Primary School.
+This policy will be reviewed in the autumn term of 2023 by the Governing Body of Ingleton Primary School.